Pin Classes I: Growth Rates: Pin Words and Pin Classes

-defined by the following procedure: given $w \in \Pi_{n}$:
+defined by the following procedure.
+Given $w \in \Pi_{n}$:

-\begin{enumerate} \item Place the initial origin point $p_{0}$; use this point to split the plane into four numbered quadrants, as in Fig. \ref{fig:quadnumbering}. \item Place the first point $p_{1}$ in the quadrant specified by the initial numeral of the pin word $w$. \item Once the first $k-1$ points have been placed, place the point $p_{k}$ either up, down, left or right (depending on the letter $u$, $d$, $l$, or $r$ appearing in the $k$-th place in the pin sequence) of the bounding rectangle of all previous points $\{p_{0},p_{1}, \dots , p_{k-1} \}$ at the end of a 'pin' which separates the last point $p_{k-1}$ from all previous points. \item Once all $n$ points have been placed, read off the centred permutation $\pi^{\circ}_{w}$ given by the points $\{p_{0}, p_{1}, \dots , p_{n} \}$, with $p_{0}$ as the origin. \end{enumerate}
+\begin{enumerate} \item Place the initial origin point $p_{0}$; use this point to split the plane into four numbered quadrants, as in Fig. \ref{fig:quadnumbering}. \item Place the first point $p_{1}$ in the quadrant specified by the initial numeral of the pin word $w$. \item Once the first $k-1$ points have been placed, place the point $p_{k}$ either up, down, left or right (depending on the letter $u$, $d$, $l$, or $r$ appearing in the $k$-th place in the pin word) of the bounding rectangle of all previous points $\{p_{0},p_{1}, \dots , p_{k-1} \}$ at the end of a 'pin' which separates the last point $p_{k-1}$ from all previous points. \item Once all $n$ points have been placed, read off the centred permutation $\pi^{\circ}_{w}$ given by the points $\{p_{0}, p_{1}, \dots , p_{n} \}$, with $p_{0}$ as the origin. \end{enumerate}

-We refer to $\pi^{\circ}_{w}$ as the (centred) pin permutation associated with $w$; similarly, we write $\pi_{w}$ for the underlying (uncentred) permutation of $\pi^{\circ}_{w}$ and refer to this as the (uncentred) pin permutation associated with $w$.
+We refer to $\pi^{\circ}_{w}$ as the (centred) pin permutation generated by $w$; similarly, we write $\pi_{w}$ for the underlying (uncentred) permutation of $\pi^{\circ}_{w}$ and refer to this as the (uncentred) pin permutation generated by $w$.

-We refer to a centred permutation $\sigma^{\circ}$ as a (centred) \textbf{pin permutation} if there is some pin word $w$ such that $\sigma^{\circ} \leq \pi_{w}$.
+We refer to a centred permutation $\sigma^{\circ}$ as a (centred) \emph{pin permutation} if there is some pin word $w$ such that $\sigma^{\circ} \leq \pi^{\circ}_{w}$.
 Similarly, an uncentred permutation $\sigma$ is an (uncentred) pin permutation if it is the underlying permutation of a centred pin permutation.